jermspeaks/christmas-adventure/README.md

 - Replaces file references with "Turn to page X" instructions
 - Generates HTML, PDF, and EPUB with proper formatting
 - Generates `game-data.json` for the Preact application
+- **PDF Page Span Detection**: After generating the PDF, automatically analyzes it to detect which actual PDF pages each section spans (since sections can span multiple pages).
+This ensures choice references point to the correct starting page number.
+The detected page spans are saved to `page-spans.json` for use in subsequent compilations.

 ### Frontend Application
 The web version uses **Preact** (a lightweight React alternative) with **Vite** for: